 - Reviewing & updating SEF (Self Evaluation Form)

 - Monitoring how school are developing pupils spiritual, cultural, social and moral awareness

-The Staffing and Finance Committee:
+The Resources Committee:

 - Producing & approving the annual budget and present it to the full Governing Body for ratification.